 - When you complete the contact form on the Site – name, email address, company name if relevant, and your free-text message

-- Where you are invited to access a specific form located on our site (by url provided in a letter for example) – dependent on the form but may include your email address, reference number, date of birth, postcode, name, information preferences
+- Where you are invited to access a specific form located on our site/ marketing automation system (by URL provided in a letter for example) – information collected is dependent on the form but may include your email address, reference number, date of birth, postcode, name, information preferences

 You are under no obligation to provide any such information.
 However, if you should choose to withhold requested information, we may not be able to provide you with certain services/ information.

 Information collected automatically from you as a result of your interactions with the Site

 We do not collect any personal information from you on this site if you click on ‘Career opportunities’ or ‘Become an Ieso therapist’.
 In these instances, you are delivered to our recruitment site which has its own set of privacy notices and you personal details are collected there.